How do I work with the ElectroCat Consortium?

 Are interested FOA applicants prohibited from directly contacting individual capability experts to clarify any questions about use of these capabilities in proposed research?

-Applicants are prohibited from directly contacting ElectroCat Steering Committee members and capability experts, now that the FOA has been issued.
-At this point, any questions regarding the content of this FOA may only be submitted through [email protected], and will be posted on EERE Exchange.
+Applicants are prohibited from directly contacting ElectroCat 2.0 Steering Committee members and capability experts once a FOA has been issued.
+After that point, any questions regarding the content of the FOA may only be submitted to HFTO.